-- (a) The structured approach for determining profit or fee objectives was designed for other than nonprofit organizations.
-However, if modified as below, you may use it to establish fee objectives for nonprofit organizations (See FAR 31.701).
+(i) Nonprofit organizations.(1) The structured approach for determining profit or fee objectives was designed for other than nonprofit organizations.
+However, if modified as below, the contracting officer may use it to establish fee objectives for nonprofit organizations (See FAR 31.701).
 Do not apply the modifications as a deduction to historical fee levels.
-Instead apply them as a reduction in the fee objective calculated under the structured approach. - (b) For contracts with nonprofit organizations, subtract an adjustment of up to 3 percent from the total profit-fee objective.
-In developing this adjustment, consider each of the following factors: - (1) Tax position benefits. - (2) Granting of financing through letters of credit. - (3) Facility requirements of the nonprofit organization. - (4) Other factors that may work to the advantage or disadvantage of the contractor as a nonprofit organization.
+Instead apply them as a reduction in the fee objective calculated under the structured approach.

+(2) For contracts with nonprofit organizations, subtract an adjustment of up to 3 percent from the total profit-fee objective.
+In developing this adjustment, consider each of the following factors:

+(i) Tax position benefits.

+(ii) Granting of financing through letters of credit.

+(iii) Facility requirements of the nonprofit organiza-